nhayward/revpit/user/pages/04.submissions/default.md

 ---
-title: How to Submit
+title: 'How to Submit'
 sidebar:
     enabled: true
     image: /images/QueryRecipe.jpg
 ---

 ### How to Submit